graphhopper/graphhopper/README.md

 Map matching is the process to match a sequence of real world coordinates into a digital map.
 Read more at [Wikipedia](https://en.wikipedia.org/wiki/Map_matching)

+### Warning

+Highly Alpha and even the simple tests do not pass but already good enough for prototyping

 ### License

 Apache License 2.0